What is the Hong Kong Monetary Authority Investment Portfolio?

 The Hong Kong Monetary Authority Investment Portfolio is one of the two Exchange Fund’s portfolios.
 The investment portfolio, under HKMA’s management, invests in bonds and equity markets in Organization for Economic Cooperation and Development (OECD) countries to reserve the Exchange Fund’s value and long-term purchasing power.

 On the other hand, the backing portfolio fulfills the commitments of Convertibility Undertakings under the Linked Exchange Rate System, as well as managing a backing portfolio.
-However, the backing portfolio is not considered part of a sovereign wealth fund since it invests in high-quality and highly liquid U.S. dollar-dominated securities.
+However, the backing portfolio is not considered part of a sovereign wealth fund since it invests in high-quality and highly liquid U.S. dollar-denominated securities.
 The rest of the Exchange Fund’s assets are managed by the HKMA-appointed external fund managers.

 HKMA is guided by the Exchange Fund’s investment objectives of diversifying risks and enhancing medium-to-long term returns and regular reviews.
 As of 2019, the HKMA reported assets worth $509.4 billion under its control.
 It is currently ranked as the fifth-largest foreign wealth fund globally.